TomoRS-Med/TomoRS-Med.github.io/profile.md

 : Clinical clerkship at The University of Tokyo Hospital<br>

 ## Academic conferences
+2026 Mar
+: World Congress of Nephrology<br>
+: Successful Use of LDL Apheresis in Cyclosporin-Resistant Nephrotic Syndrome: A Case Report with Mechanistic Insights

+2026 Jan
+: 18th Annual Meeting of the Fukuoka Society of Medicine<br>
+: Case Report: Analysis of Perioperative Glycemic Variability Using Continuous Glucose Monitoring in Insulinoma

+2025 Aug
+: 25th Young Investigator Award Selection Session, Kyushu Regional Meeting of the Japan Endocrine Society<br>
+: Case Report: Analysis of Perioperative Glycemic Variability Using Continuous Glucose Monitoring in Insulinoma

 2024 Nov
 : Poster presentation at 31th Annual Meeting, Japanese Soc.
 Chronobiology 2024<br>
 : A design principle for slow-wave sleep firing pattern with Na+ dynamics.
 Sato TR, Ode KL, Kinoshita FL, Ueda HR.<br>